rickyl3/weather-app/DESIGN_CHOICES_AND_SCALABILITY.md

 - Build the application
 - Run E2E tests

+### Automated Testing
+Realistically, almost every piece of code that is written in a production should be tested and through unit/component and E2E tests.
+In addition to this, as mentioned above, these tests would be integrated into the CI/CD pipeline so that it runs every time we push a new feature.
+With these additions, it would make reaching a high code coverage percentage a lot easier.

+**Why I didn't try to implement this optional deliverable:** Although I do have experience writing test cases and running them to try to maintain a good code coverage, I don't really have any experience with the initial setup that is required.
+Given the initial 2-day time constraint, I wanted to prioritize getting the MVP completed rather than risk spending a significant amount of time trying to learn how to setup Selenium or Playwrightt.
+However, if given much more time, it would have definitely been a feature that I worked on as the initial setup of the application, alongside the cloud infrastructure and CI/CD pipeline.

 ### Logs
 Utilize CloudWatch to have logs for the website.
 From this, we can see whenever there would be API errors and performance metrics of the weather app.